Elizabeth FeinAssociate Professor

 Education:Ph.D., University of Chicago, Department of Comparative Human Development

 I received my Ph.D. from the Department of Comparative Human Development at the University of Chicago.
 Grateful for the opportunity to receive clinical training in an interdisciplinary department, I aim to support other clinician-scholars who wish to train in multiple epistemic traditions.
 I bring together approaches and insights from psychology, anthropology, and science and technology studies, to better understand how people make sense of the world around them, and how these sense-making activities transform the world in turn.

 I focus particularly on psychiatric and neurodevelopmental diagnoses and the people who inhabit and shape these categorizations.
 My recent research explores the lived experience of Asperger's Syndrome and related autism spectrum conditions among youth and young adults in the United States.
-My upcoming book, Brainhoods: An Ethnography of Asperger's Syndrome in Community Life, under contract with NYU Press, examines how individuals affected by Asperger's Syndrome draw on broader discourses about biomedicine, identity and technology to make sense of this complex and contested diagnostic category?
-I am especially interested in the way these youth use forms of identity play such as cosplay and live-action roleplaying games to explore and express fraught relationships between self and surrounding world.
-I incorporate this interest into my clinical practice as well, developing science-fiction and fantasy-based roleplaying groups for youth on the autism spectrum where they can experiment with perspective-taking, non-verbal communication, and collaboration.
+My upcoming book, Brainhoods: An Ethnography of Asperger's Syndrome in Community Life, under contract with NYU Press, examines how individuals affected by Asperger's Syndrome draw on broader discourses about biomedicine, identity and technology to make sense of this complex and contested diagnostic category.
+The volume Autism in Translation: An Intercultural Conversation on Autism Spectrum Conditions (forthcoming in 2018 from Palgrave Macmillan, through the Culture, Mind and Society series of the Society for Psychological Anthropology), co-edited with Clarice Rios, seeks to examine autism in its cultural, historical, political and economic contexts.